 Google has decided to discontinue the Pixel 5 and the Pixel 4a 5G to make way for the launch of the Pixel 6.
 Unfortunately, that means that the two phones will remain on sale only until current stocks last, and they are limited.
 You might need to go refurbished to get your hands on one.

-Here are a couple of options still available if you’re looking to get a Pixel 5.
+Here are a few of your options still available if you’re looking to get a Pixel 5.